codeturtle00/bird-strike-data-visualization/README.md

 - **Jacky Yang**.
 Experience in UX design and full stack development with especial proficiency in React and Python.
 - **Henning Lindig**.
 Experience in full-stack web development and software infrastructure
 - **Dmytro Lopushanskyy**.
-Significant experience in Python, Data Engineering, Databases (Postgres, Cassandra)
+Significant experience in Python, Data Engineering, Databases ( gres, Cassandra)

 ## Tech Stack